 - Surround yourself with a network of people, friends or family that you can turn to and be completely yourself with.
 I say this because many people will isolate themselves, which can often cause more distress, and increase feelings of loss and loneliness.

-These practical tips are taken directly from the workbook which is part of my ‘Surviving the Addictive Love Cycle‘ program which contains over 9 hours of videos plus guided meditations and eBooks all to help you move into a happier and healthier place.
+These practical tips are taken directly from the workbook which is part of my ‘The Love Addiction and Heartbreak Recovery Programme‘ which contains over 9 hours of videos plus guided meditations and eBooks all to help you move into a happier and healthier place.